-The new legislation gives new solar projects a 26% federal tax credit for two more years instead of declining to 22% this year as initially planned by the 2015 extension legislation.
-The new package extends the 26% rate for projects starting through 2021 and 2022 for all residential and commercial installations.
-The solar investment tax credit will drop to 22% at the beginning of 2023, with 10 % for commercial projects only in 2024.
+The new laws give new solar projects a 26% credit for two more years.
+Instead of declining to 22% this year as initially planned by the original 2015 extension.
+The new package extends the 26% rate for projects starting through tax year 2022 for all residential and commercial installations.
+The solar ITC will drop to 22% for all projects in 2023 and will be completely removed the next year.

 The next two years are the window to take advantage of the solar tax credit on any of your solar projects.
 Don’t wait to save your hard-earned money and get started today with reliable and expert professionals like Option One Solar.